Ponce massacre: Chronology of events

-The Insular Police, a force somewhat resembling the National Guard, was under the direct military command of Governor Winship and ultimate responsibility for the massacre fell on Winship, who controlled the National Guard and Insular Police, "and ordered the massacre."
+The Insular Police, a force somewhat resembling the National Guard, was under the direct military command of Governor Winship.
+Ultimate responsibility for the massacre fell on Winship, who controlled the National Guard and Insular Police, "and ordered the massacre."

 Police Chief Guillermo Soldevilla of the municipality of Juana Díaz, with 14 policemen, took a position in front of the marchers.
 Chief Perez Segarra and Sgt.
 Rafael Molina, commanding nine policemen armed with Thompson submachine guns and tear gas bombs, stood in the back.
 Chief of Police Antonio Bernardi, heading 11 policemen armed with machine guns, stood in the east; and another group of 12 police, armed with rifles, was placed in the west.
 According to some reports, police numbered "over 200 heavily armed" guards.

-The "Viva la República, Abajo los Asesinos" (English: "Long live the Republic, Down with the Murderers!") message which cadet Bolívar Márquez Telechea wrote with his blood before he died.
+The "¡Viva la República, Abajo los Asesinos!"
+(English: "Long live the Republic, Down with the Murderers!") message which cadet Bolívar Márquez Telechea wrote with his blood before he died.

 As La Borinqueña, Puerto Rico's national song, was being played, the Ponce branch of the Cadets of the Republic under the command of Tomás López de Victoria and the rest of the demonstrators began to march.

 The Insular Police started firing on the marchers – killing 17 unarmed civilians, two policemen, and wounding over 200 civilians, including women and children.
 Police firing went on for over 15 minutes.
 The dead included 17 men, one woman, and a young girl.
 Some of the dead were demonstrators/cadets, while others were passersby.
 As of 2009, only two survivors were known to be alive, siblings Fernando and Beatriz Vélez.

 The flag-bearer of the Cadets of the Republic was shot and killed during the massacre.
 A young girl, Carmen Fernández proceeded to take the flag, but was shot and gravely injured.
 A young Nationalist cadet named Bolívar Márquez dragged himself to the wall of Santo Asilo de Damas and wrote with his blood the following message before dying:

 "¡Viva la República, Abajo los asesinos!"

 ("Long live the Republic, Down with the Murderers!")

 Many were chased by the police and shot or clubbed at the entrance of their houses as they tried to escape.
 Others were taken from their hiding places and killed.
 Leopold Tormes, a member of the Puerto Rico legislature, claimed to reporters that a policeman had murdered a nationalist with his bare hands.
 Dr. José Gandara, a physician who assisted the wounded, testified that wounded people running away were shot, and that many were again wounded by the clubs and bare fists of the police.
 No arms were found in the hands of the civilians wounded, nor on the dead ones.
 About 150 of the demonstrators were arrested immediately afterward; they were later released on bail.